THE ROYAL PIONEER CORPS ASSOCIATION

 Lost Trails

-It is now nearly twenty years since our Corps converged with the other Forming Corps' to form the Royal Logistic Corps, it is pleasing therefore to report that the Association is standing the test of time and still going strong.
-So far this year we have recruited over eighty new members, some who served during World War 2, many from the National Service days of the Fifties and a great number from the Sixties and Seventies who for one reason or another failed to join when they were serving.
+It is now over twenty years since our Corps converged with the other Forming Corps' to form the Royal Logistic Corps, it is pleasing therefore to report that the Association is standing the test of time and still going strong.
+So far this year we have recruited hundreds of new members, some who served during World War 2, many from the National Service days of the Fifties and a great number from the Sixties and Seventies who for one reason or another failed to join when they were serving.

 Over 21,000 have joined the RPCA since its formation.
 When you make contact with ex Corps members or ex RLC Pioneers ask if they receive the newsletters - tell them it is FREE!
 If they do not please send me their address.
 If you would like to join the RPCA, drop me an email and I will send you details on how to join.
 Our reunions are open to all Pioneers and we look forward to seeing you all.